2ndsleep/2ndsleep.github.io/_posts/basics/azure_intro/explainers/2023-12-08-landing-zones.md

 Sure, you could do these manually, but that's a lot of work when you're managing a lot resources.
 And are you going to remember to do this every time you deploy a new resource?
 Also, what if a developer makes a change temporarily and forgets to set it back?
 The landing zone will make sure that these items can't be changed or reset it back to a default state if a change is made.

 Since this blog is all about automating deployments, you may also be thinking, can't I configure these things as part of my deployment process?
-For example, can't a just include a shutdown schedule when I deploy my VM?
+For example, can't I just include a shutdown schedule when I deploy my VM?
 You absolutely can, but the drawback is that you only set the shutdown schedule at deploy time.
 If you decide later to change the shutdown schedule, you have to write a script to update everything.
 Managing the landing zone configuration will make the change automatically.
 And a benefit is that you don't have to include all that shutdown schedule nonsense as part of your deployment.
 Just deploy it into the correct landing zone (AKA, subscription) and you're good to go.

 I had a hard time wrapping my head around landing zones at first because I just didn't understand what it *was*.
 A landing zone is technically the subscription where you put your resources.
 But a subscription that doesn't have configurations applied to it isn't a useful landing zone.
 So then is a subscription without any configurations a landing zone?
 I think technically yes.
 So then are all the configurations part of the landing zone?
 I think technically no. Honestly, I still don't know what the hell a landing zone technically is, and I think all the big cloud providers' documentation dances around giving a solid definition.
 In the end it doesn't really matter as long as you get the concept.
 {: .notice--info}